 Once your car or motorcycle learner permit is issued it must be held for a minimum period of time before you can apply for your licence.
 The minimum period of time is three months for a motorcycle.
 For a car it is six months (if you are under 25) or three months (if you are 25 or older).

-If you are under 25 years of age on the date of the offence, you must complete a driver education course.
+If you are under 25 years of age on the date of the offence, you must complete a driver education program.
 VicRoads will notify you of this requirement.
 You should then contact Awareness Driver Education or fill out the online enquiry/booking form.

-If you are a first offender with a BAC at or below 0.1%, a condition of the bond will be that you undertake a driver education course.
+If you are a first offender with a BAC at or below 0.1%, a condition of the bond will be that you undertake a driver education program.
 You should then contact Awareness Driver Education or fill out the online enquiry/booking form.

 Obtaining a record of your convictions